lloydmeta/akanori-thrift/README.md

 ```
 Usage: Akanori-thrift (options are for currentTrendsDefault)
     --clear-redis Boolean
+    [--thrift-server-port Int, defaults to 9090]
     [--span-in-seconds Int, defaults to 3 hours (10800)]
     [--min-occurrence Int, defaults to 10]
     [--min-length Int, defaults to 1]
     [--max-length Int, defaults to 50]
     [--top Int, defaults to 50]
     [--drop-blacklisted Boolean, defaults to true]
     [--only-whitelisted Boolean, defaults to false]
     [--redis-host String, defaults to localhost]
     [--redis-db Int, defaults to 0]
     [--redis-port Int, defaults to 6379]
 ```

 Example